Manufacturing Technology

 MAMT 170 Practical Applications3 Credits

-Students will gain a working knowledge in manufacturing through Co-op, internship, work experience or required lab work in industrial study if outside work cannot be acquired.
+Development of a working knowledge in manufacturing through co-op, internship, work experience, or required lab work in industrial study, if outside work cannot be acquired.

 MAMT 196 Topics1-3 Credits